evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

 </topic>`

 Once you have finished editing both files, upload them to localhost, and review them one last time before uploading to hsg when you are are ready to publish the volume.

+ Final Note: Don't forget to commit all of your changes to the files above to GitHub as soon as you have published the volume.